GenericMappingTools/gmt/doc/rst/source/grdselect.rst

     to the final region: Specify **l** for the lowest increment of all passed data sources, **h** for the highest increment, or *inc* to set a specific increment.
-    If **-A** is not used then we just list the names of the sources that passed (or not; **-I**) any tests selected from **-C -D -F -L -N -R -W -Z -r**.
+    If **-A** is not used then we just list the names of the sources that passed (or not; see **-I**) any tests selected from **-C -D -F -L -N -R -W -Z -r**.

 .. _-C:

 **-C**\ *pointfile*
-    Specify a multisegment point file that a data source must contain at least one point to pass [No point inclusions considered].  **Note**: If data sources is a 3-D cube then we also check if *pointfile* has *z*-coordinates and if the 3-D point is inside the cube [only check in map view].
+    Specify a multisegment point file.
+A data source must contain at least one point from *pointfile* to pass [No point inclusions considered].  **Note**: If data source is a 3-D cube then we also check if *pointfile* has *z*-coordinates and if the 3-D point is inside the cube [only check in map view].

 .. _-D:

 **-D**\ *inc*
-    Only pass data sources whose increments match the given increment [do not consider the increments when passing or skipping data sources].
+    Only pass data sources whose increments match the given increments [do not consider the increments when passing or skipping data sources].

 .. _-E: